yoheimuta/RxMusicPlayer/README.md

 - Push to the branch: git push origin your-new-feature
 - Submit a pull request

+### Release

+- Create a new release on GitHub
+- Publish a new podspec on Cocoapods
+  - `bundle exec pod trunk push RxMusicPlayer.podspec`

 ## Bug Report

 While any bug reports are helpful, it's sometimes unable to pinpoint the cause without a reproducible project.